modaniharsh-iiitb/mips-processor/README.md

 ```

 The values of data memory, in addition, are also stored into the `bindata` file.

+Note that the value of the number of cycles and time taken changes.

 ## External References (Outside the material of this course)